Humans are motivated by purpose.

 (3) Purpose – Are they doing something that matters to them?

-So, how can we get more people into these types of positions?
-Ones that allow them to find personal fulfillment, while also contributing to their communities.
+So, how can we get more people into these types of positions—ones that allow them to master something that contributes to a more purposeful cause?

-People are losing jobs to automation and this trend is accelerating.
-So far, most these jobs are ones that [in robotics] are referred to as “dull and dangerous and dirty.”
-In short, they are the jobs that people could get, not the jobs that they wanted or dreamed of having.
-They are not jobs that provide workers individual fulfillment.
+Because people are losing jobs to automation, and this trend is accelerating—which may not be a bad thing.
+Most of these jobs are ones that [in robotics] are referred to as “dull and dangerous and dirty.”
+In short, they are the jobs that people could get, not the jobs that they wanted.
+They are not the jobs that provide the people doing them, much fulfillment.

 With these jobs disappearing, we have a unique opportunity to re-invent the way that our economy is structured.
-We can do this by shifting our economic priorities away from income-focused jobs and towards fulfillment-focused ones.
+We can do this by shifting our economic priorities away from income-focused jobs, towards fulfillment-focused ones.

-Here are some ideas derived from Futurist, Peter Diamandis on the future of work.
+Here are some ideas derived from Futurist, Peter Diamandis on what this future of work might look like:

 Technological (Un)Employment